How To Manage Anxiety & Stress: Research-Backed Tips For Anxiety Relief

 For example, if you're anxious about an upcoming due date, working on the project or assignment could help reduce your anxiety.
 Similarly, financial anxiety can be mitigated by creating a budget, cutting spending, or updating your resume to look for another job.
 Taking action can help you feel more in control and mitigate anxiety-inducing uncertainty.

-1. Clean your space
+Clean your space to reduce stress

 A neat, clean, and organized space can help us feel calmer and more put together.
 Research has identified a link between clutter and heightened cortisol levels, suggesting that a messy environment may make us susceptible to increased stress and anxiety.

 Journaling can help you process anxious thoughts and find solutions that work.
 One study found that an expressive writing practice was associated with lower levels of stress and anxiety, with others showing similar positive effects on mental health.
-Externalizing your feelings can help you and forge a stronger relationship with yourself, helping you cultivate mindfulness.
+Externalizing your feelings can help you forge a stronger relationship with yourself, helping you cultivate mindfulness.

 For many, a morning or evening walk is a vital ritual for managing anxiety and staying active.
 Morning walks may be especially helpful for those whose anxiety causes sleep disturbances: Exposure to sunlight early in the day can help control your body’s circadian rhythm, helping you maintain a healthy sleep schedule and remain resilient to anxiety.

-1. Connect with someone
+Connect with someone

 While anxiety can make it hard to prioritize relationships, social interaction can greatly benefit those living with anxiety.
 Being around other people can help to take your focus off your worries and boost your mood.

-Your support network can also be a source of encouragement and care—loved ones may be able to help you gain some insight or perspective, as well as offer emotional or practical support.
+Your support network can also be a source of encouragement and care.
+Loved ones may be able to help you gain some insight or perspective, as well as offer emotional or practical support.
 Anxiety support groups can be similarly helpful, as can a compassionate, understanding therapist with experience treating anxiety disorders.

 An increasingly large body of research supports the effectiveness of online therapy for addressing symptoms of anxiety, with therapies like cognitive behavioral therapy and mindfulness-based stress reduction showing particularly promising results.